Same-sex marriage in South Africa: Summary

 Couples marrying in terms of the Civil Union Act may choose whether their union is registered as a marriage or a civil partnership.
 In either case, the legal consequences are identical to those of a marriage under the Marriage Act, except for such changes as are required by the context.
 Any reference to marriage in any law, including the common law, is deemed to include a marriage or civil partnership in terms of the Civil Union Act; similarly, any reference to husband, wife or spouse in any law is deemed to include a reference to a spouse or civil partner in terms of the Civil Union Act.
-The Civil Union Act makes no explicit provisions for the recognition of foreign same-sex unions.
-As a consequence of the extension of the common-law definition of marriage, and based on the principle of lex loci celebrationis, a foreign same-sex marriage is recognised as a marriage in South African law.
-However, the status of foreign forms of partnership other than marriage, such as civil unions or domestic partnerships, is not clear.
-In a 2010 divorce case, the Western Cape High Court recognised the validity of a British civil partnership as equivalent to a marriage or civil partnership in South African law.

 Restrictions

 The parties to a marriage or civil partnership must be 18 or older and not already married or civilly partnered.
 The prohibited degrees of affinity and consanguinuity that apply under the Marriage Act also apply under the Civil Union Act; thus a person may not marry his or her direct ancestor or descendant, sibling, uncle or aunt, niece or nephew, or the ancestor or descendant of an ex-spouse.
 The Recognition of Customary Marriages Act, 1998 allows, in limited circumstances, a man to marry multiple wives.
 A person married under the Civil Union Act may not enter into marriage with a second partner until the existing marriage is dissolved.